L-nsamba/alu-shell/README.md

 # alu-shell
 Shell-basics
-This is my first task in shell basics.
+This is my first task in shell basics. hello world